dsloyer/ez-kubeadm/README.md

      Also, the files in /mnt/c may all be owned by root.
 Adjust as needed.
      See https://blogs.msdn.microsoft.com/commandline/2018/01/12/chmod-chown-wsl-improvements/
      See Also: https://docs.microsoft.com/en-us/windows/wsl/wsl-config
+  4. VMs won't spin up on WSL due to weak permissions on the key-pair created by vagrant.
+The solution is to add this line to the Vagrantfile:
+     ```
+     config.ssh.insert_key = false
+     ```
+     With this line present in the Vagrantfile, both CentOS and Ubuntu VMs will boot successfully.
-  4. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid problems: I set my PKI keys as "chmod 644 id_rsa*"
+  5. With permissions changes enabled from bash (via metadata), tighten any ssh key permissions to avoid problems: I set my PKI keys as "chmod 644 id_rsa*"
-  5. vagrant is prone to throwing "Insecure world writable dir" errors.
+  6. vagrant is prone to throwing "Insecure world writable dir" errors.
 I tend to use "chmod 755 <dir>" to correct these, which seems to work fine.

 That's it for the setup.
 Here are some further WSL notes, which describe some issues I've